Spot bitcoin ETFs draw nearly $2bln in first three days of trading

 Collective flows to the nine funds outpaced post-launch flows into the ProShares Bitcoin Strategy ETF, which drew a record $1.2 billion in the first three days of trading after its 2021 launch.
 The SPDR Gold Shares ETF attracted $1.13 billion in the first three days after its 2004 launch.

-Investments in the long-awaited ETFs -- launched on Jan.
-11, a day after receiving approval from the U.S. Securities and Exchange Commission (SEC) -- fell short of the most aggressive estimates of first-day flows in the billions of dollars.
+Still, the investments in the long-awaited ETFs - launched on Jan.
+11, a day after receiving approval from the U.S. Securities and Exchange Commission (SEC) - fell short of the most aggressive estimates of first-day flows in the billions of dollars.

 Market participants said it remained to be seen to what degree funds tracking the notoriously volatile cryptocurrency continue drawing retail and institutional investors, and which issuers will come out ahead.
 Some bullish analysts have said flows could reach between $50 billion and $100 billion by the end of the year.